 Spiritual Formation Class – GCLS students are required to take the Spiritual Formation class during their first semester at Leland.
 Besides acquainting students with basic aspects of the history and practice of Christian spiritual formation, this class will provide a model for practicing http://cheapdiazepamonline.com spiritual disciplines within the context of a covenanted small group.

-Covenant Groups – Every subsequent semester, GCLS students are required to continue participating in a covenant group comprised of 4-7 other graduate students, which will meet seven times during the semester.
+Covenant Groups – In subsequent semesters, GCLS students may participate (as an auditor) in a covenant group comprised of 4-7 other graduate students, which will meet seven times during the semester.
 The group typically reads a spiritual classic together and encourages one another in their spiritual practices.
+Auditors must commit to following the group covenant.

 Community Life Events – GCLS students are also asked to contribute to and benefit from the broader Leland community by participating in at least two required community life events each semester (or four per year).
 These events include the all-school gatherings that inaugurate each semester, Advent and Lent worship services, Theological Society meetings, and the Graduation ceremony.